johnrandazzo/surv_nflrb/READMEEEE.md

 For this project, our goal was to examine the statistical effects of career statistics, accolades and physical measurements on the career lengths of runningbacks in the NFL.
-We employed the theory of survival analysis, making use of such tools as the Kaplan Meier estimator and the Cox Proportional Hazards model.
-We found that there are three highly significant time-independent covariates which can tell us a great deal about an NFL running back's career length: the age at which a player was drafted, the player's BMI, and the player's Yards per Carry statistic.
+Upon obtaining the dataset via Python methods, we switched to R and implemented theoretical tools of survival analysis such as the Kaplan Meier estimator and the Cox Proportional Hazards model.
+We found that there are three highly significant and time-independent covariates which can tell us a great deal about an NFL running back's potential career length: the age at which a player was drafted, the player's BMI, and the player's Yards per Carry statistic.

 Key Results